ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: #faq-fs-sec-1}
 {: support}

 All data-at-rest is encrypted by default with IBM-managed encryption.
-You can also encrypt your file shares with your own root key, which gives your more control over your data security.
-For example, you can rotate, suspend, delete, and restore your root keys.
+You can also encrypt your file shares with your own root key to have more control over your data security.
+You can rotate, suspend, delete, and restore your root keys.
 For more information, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-vpc-encryption).

 Data-in-transit is not supported in this release.